KhadijaPhool/TEST/README.md

 ## Criteria for manuals
 The content in each manual will confirm to the following points:
 * Conciseness i.e., use of simple, short, and meaningful sentences
+* Clarity i.e., no vague or ambiguous statements
+* Completeness i.e., cover all possible cases
-* Use of correct grammar
+* Use of correct English grammar and punctuation
-* Use of sections and sub-sections for intuitive structure
 * Use of examples for explanation
-* Cover all possible cases
 * Removal of redundant information / instructions
 * Use of best practices for markdown language
+* Use of sections and sub-sections for intuitive structure
+* Use of formatting options (as required)

 ## Goals